McCloudS/subgen/README.md

 ### Standalone/Without Docker

-install python3 and ffmpeg and execute the script and `pip3 install numpy stable-ts fastapi requests faster-whisper uvicorn python-multipart python-ffmpeg whisper`.
+install python3 and ffmpeg and run `pip3 install numpy stable-ts fastapi requests faster-whisper uvicorn python-multipart python-ffmpeg whisper`.
 You need to have matching paths relative to your Plex server/folders, or use USE_PATH_MAPPING.

 ### Docker

 The dockerfile is in the repo along with an example docker-compose file, and is also posted on dockerhub (mccloud/subgen).
 The dockerfile variants are listed further below.

+You MUST mount your media volumes in subgen the same way Plex sees them.
+For example, if Plex uses "/Share/media/TV:/tv" you must have that identical volume in subgen.

+`"${APPDATA}/subgen:/subgen"` is just for storage of the python script and the language model.
+This volume isn't necessary, just a nicety.
+If you map this volume, you will have to likely manually place subgen.py and update it yourself, so it is not recomended unless you are doing dev work.

+If you want to use a GPU, you need to map it accordingly.

 ## Plex